Key facts

 Hands-on experience in our state-of-the-art food sensory labs will ensure you graduate with practical skills that prepare you for employment in the thriving health and food industries, with the advanced knowledge to provide evidence-based nutrition advice throughout community settings.
 Your commerce degree equips you with versatile skills that ensure you are ready for the commercial roles of the future.
 You will work with real commercial clients on industry projects and learn from today's business leaders.

-Why not combine your passion for food and nutrition with business skills that prepare you for a career in the food industry?
+Why not combine your passion for food and nutrition with business skills and help shape the future of Australia's food industry?

-While studying nutrition sciences, you will gain expertise and insight into the overall impact of food on health and wellbeing, and graduate ready for a successful career in the Healthcare and Social Assistance sector – the largest and fastest growing employment sector in Australia.
+While studying nutrition science, you will gain expertise and insight into the overall impact of food on health and wellbeing, and graduate ready for a variety of career opportunities across health and nutrition industries.

 Your commerce degree will equip you with highly transferable skills that ensure you graduate ready to confidently advise in roles across business and government.
 By choosing to complete a business major, you will gain insight into how a specialised area of commerce affects the nutrition industry.
 The majors available in the commerce stream of this degree include: